solo-io/supergloo/dev-docs/extending-discovery.md

 If you want to write a custom Kubernetes controller for SMH created objects like `workloads`, `traffictargets` etc, you can use the SMH APIs to do so.

+We also welcome PRs for extending the built-in SMH discovery controller from the community.

 ## Creating necessary K8S RBAC permissions

 For your application to use SMH discovery APIs, you need to create a service account and bind it to a cluster role as shown below: